MisterJulsen/MinecraftCommunityServer/rules.md

 - ### Coordination
   Do not build or modify railway lines without permission. _(This is important to prevent there being numerous lines next to each other, a line suddenly having 10 tracks (even if 2 would be enough), and the existing network not to be influenced or blocked)_ If possible, it will usually get approved.
 Where public rail infrastructure is available, it should be used, instead of constructing a private line.
+Modifications that do not affect the rail traffic can be conducted without approval.
 - ### Ownership of public rail lines
   Public Railway infrastructure will be owned and managed by the Server Staff, to better coordinate building, upgrading and schedules.
 Everyone is welcome to help expand the public rail infrastructure.
 - ### Use public railway lines